Import CoinMarketCap Data to Google Sheets

 - In the Create tab, enter the API URL we just created.

 - Leave authentication set to None.
 Under Headers enter two sets of key-value pairs like this:

 X-CMC_PRO_API_KEY YOUR_API_KEY Accept application/json

-- Click Run and a moment later you’ll see the latest market data for all active cryptocurrencies in your Google Sheet:
+- Name your request and click Run.
+A moment later you’ll see the latest market data for all active cryptocurrencies in your Google Sheet: